 17) Lentil Stew

-Lentils may be simple but that does not mean you can’t have fun with them.
-For a start, brown some tomato paste with cumin and garlic (yummy!).
-Then, allow the lentils to simmer in broth until tender and thick.
-It ends up cozy without being a naptime brick.
+Lentils may seem basic but you can still do fun things with them!
+Start by browning some tomato paste with some cumin and garlic (yummy!).
+Then, let the lentils simmer in some broth until they are tender and the broth has thickened.
+It ends up nice and cozy without being a naptime brick.
 In my little food court feeling kitchen, I really like yogurt and black pepper.

 18) Moroccan Chicken

-I enjoy making this dish when I want my kitchen to smell wonderful, and to do this, I use warm spices like cumin, coriander, and maybe even a bit of cinnamon.
-To make the chicken more exotic and more aromatic, I add these spices.
-While this recipe is best with preserved lemon, lemon zest is an acceptable substitute.
-The addition of olives adds a nice salty depth to the dish.
-Serve it on couscous and live out your fantasy of being someone who always has couscous.
+I love making this dish when I want my kitchen to smell amazing, and for that, I like to use warm spices like cumin, coriander, and maybe a touch of cinnamon.
+I add these spices to the chicken to make it more exotic and more aromatic.
+This recipe is best with preserved lemon, but lemon zest works as a substitute.
+The olives add a nice salty depth to the dish.
+Put it on couscous and live your dream of being someone who always has couscous.

 19) Ratatouille

-At its core, Ratatouille is about the collaboration of vegetables to create something magnificent.
-Start by softening the onions and garlic in a pan.
-Then add the eggplant, zucchini, peppers, and tomatoes and let them stew into a silky blend.
-This dish is wonderful when served hot, and even better at room temperature.
-Honestly, it is also delicious cold, straight from the fridge.
-For picky eaters, you might serve it alongside some pasta or even a fried egg and call it “sauce.”
+Ratatouille is a great representation of all the vegetables coming together to make something great.
+Start by softening your onions and garlic in a pan.
+Next, toss in your eggplant, zucchini, peppers, and tomatoes, allowing them to stew into a silky goodness.
+This dish is best enjoyed hot, but it can also be served at room temperature and even cold, straight from the fridge.
+For the picky eaters, feel free to serve it with some pasta or even a fried egg and call it “sauce.”

 20) Minestrone Soup

-Minestrone is the friendliest kind of soup: it welcomes whatever is languishing in your produce drawer.
-Begin with the vegetables: onions, carrots, and celery.
-Then, add beans and tomatoes.
-At the last second, add a handful of pasta.
-Including Parmesan rinds in the simmering process is optional, but it adds incredible flavor.
-The soup implies that your life is in order.
+Minestrone is the friendliest kind of soup.
+It embraces any vegetables that may have begun to languish in your produce drawer.
+Start with the vegetables: onions, carrots, and celery.
+Then add beans and tomatoes.
+Right at the end, toss in some pasta.
+Including Parmesan rinds in the simmering pot is optional, but it adds an incredible depth of flavor.
+The soup suggests your life is in order.

-I make this dinner when I’m in the mood for comforting food that has some depth to it.
+I prepare this dinner when I desire comforting food, which also has complexity.
 Brown chicken thighs, then sauté onions and garlic, stir in rice, and let it all cook together so the grains absorb the good stuff.
-You may add peas or finely chopped green vegetables at the end for more color.
+You may add peas or chopped green vegetables at the end for more color.
 If the heat runs too high rice can be finicky so please lower the heat and check it as little as possible.

 22) Jambalaya